NirantK/blog/content/writing/picking-startup-to-work-with.md

 ## On Mentoring
 Have they mentored someone recently?
 Are they mentoring someone for the last few months?

 * What are the key accomplishments of their mentees?
 * What incentives (direct or indirect) do they have for mentoring others?
 * Is the mentee growing enough to inspire/challenge the mentor?

 ## Org Scaling
 Do they scale by hiring more people or up-skilling employees?
 What is the balance between these extremes?

 * Do they promote internally?
 If not, ask/learn why?
 * Would they back you if you want to learn something adjacaent to your skill?
+* What is the state of tooling which acts as safeguards e.g. central platform, data teams, and accelerators in the ecosystem e.g. standardized API configs and deployment across all devs?

-    * (Optional) How many engineers have quit in the last 6 months as a percentage of team size?
+(Optional) How many engineers have quit in the last 6 months as a percentage of team size?

 ## On Decision Making

 How do they design systems?
 E.g. who makes the final decision?
 You might not want to work for hero driven or extremely consensus driven engineering teams.

 * What does their release cycle look like?
 * How do they handle technical debt?
 * What are the safeguards (e.g. central platform, data teams) and accelerators in the ecosystem (standardized API configs and deployment across all devs)?

 Asking questions along these lines will give you a pretty fair sense of how they think about investing and growing people, as well as how they make decisions.
 Those are probably the Top 3 on what determines what your experience will be like with that team.